 Trusting additional repositories

 By default, only the repository resolved from your git remote can assume GitHubActionsServiceRole.
-If you need a second repository (for example, a separate infrastructure repo) to deploy the landing zone, add it to GitHubActionsOidcConstruct in src/stacks/organization-stack.ts via the additionalRepositories prop.
+If you need a second repository (for example, a separate infrastructure repo) to deploy the landing zone, add it to GitHubActionsOidcConstruct in src/stacks/landing-zone-organization-stack.ts via the additionalRepositories prop.
 This requires editing the construct instantiation, which lives in a file you own.
-The additionalRepositories prop accepts bare repository names under the same GitHub owner; each is trusted only for the management environment.
+The additionalRepositories prop accepts bare repository names under the same GitHub owner.

 Regenerating the workflow with projen